Buying Oregon Bonds: Step-by-Step

 The State provides individual investors the opportunity to place orders to buy bonds before other institutional investors.
 Here is the step-by-step process.

 Step 1 - Have a brokerage account

 Each firm has its own requirements for opening an account.
 The State does not endorse any particular brokerage firm.
-Additionally, the State does not guarantee that any one of these firms will open an account for an investor.
+Additionally, the State does not guarantee that any one of these firms will open an account or acquire bonds for an investor.

 Step 2 - Learn about the bonds

 On the front cover of the POS, at the bottom of the page, is a partial list of participating firms called syndicate managers.
-These firms may be listed in the Participating Broker List for Individuals described above and have priority in receiving bonds on the second day of the offering.
 All participating firms have equal priority in receiving bonds on the first day of the offering.
-If your brokerage firm is not found on the Participating Broker List for Individuals, you may need to contact your brokerage firm to determine if they can access State of Oregon bonds in the secondary market.
+If your brokerage firm is not one of the Participating Firms in the current bond offering, then you may need to contact your brokerage firm to determine if they can access State of Oregon bonds in the secondary market.

 Step 3 - Place your order

 Contact the broker with whom you have an account to get more information about how to buy bonds during the early order period.

 Before the purchase of a bond, it is recommended you review the POS.
 Upon purchase of a bond, the law requires that a final official statement (FOS) be made available to you.
 It is recommended that you obtain and keep a copy of the final official statement.
 Official statements are available in electronic format on the following Federal web site: www.emma.msrb.org